Understanding storage in Kubernetes

 storage: 3Gi # requested volume size

-• For each PVC created inside the Kubernetes cluster, the controller looks at the spec.storageClassName field.
-After that, the controller makes sure the specified StorageClass resource exists.
+• For each 'PVC' created inside the Kubernetes cluster, the 'controller' looks at the 'spec.storageClassName' field.
+After that, the 'controller' ensures the specified 'StorageClass' resource exists.
 If it doesn't exit, nothing is done

 PersistentVolume (PV)